nikolaydubina/go-featureprocessing/README.md

 - ✅ Does not cross `cgo` boundary
 - ✅ No memory allocation
 - ✅ Convenient serializiation makes it easy to integrate with other frameworks
-- ✅ Generated code has 100% test coverage
+- ✅ Generated code has 100% test coverage and benchmarks
-- ✅ Generated code has benchmarks
 - ✅ Fitting
+- ✅ Batch transform in parallel

 ```go
 //go:generate go run github.com/nikolaydubina/go-featureprocessing/cmd/generate -struct=Employee